syncfusion-content/uwp-docs/uwp/SfDockingManager/Tabbed-Window.md

 ## Tab Alignments

-Tabs of the docked windows are placed at bottom, by default.
+By default, tabs of the docked windows are placed at bottom.
 To place the tabs of the docked window at different sides, set the property `DockTabPlacement` with desired values such as `Top`, `Bottom`, `Left` and `Right`.

 * Setting `DockTabPlacement` as `Bottom`